RAJ06-C/C_language/basics/control_statements/control_statements.md

 ---
 ## do-while loop

 *The do-while loop is an exit-controlled loop, which means that the condition is checked after executing the loop body.
-Due to this, the loop body will execute at least once irrespective of the test condition.*
+Due to this, the loop body will execute at least once, irrespective of the test condition.*

 - syntax
 ```